ppy/osu-wiki/news/2024/2024-03-11-osu-lazer-updates-march-11.md

 ### The default argon skin now has redesigned hitsounds

-The argon skin now has received brand-new hitsounds masterfully crafted by the one and only [nekodex](https://osu.ppy.sh/users/102)!
+The argon skin now has received brand-new hitsounds masterfully crafted by the one and only ::nekodex::{ user-id=102 }!
 Sit back, put some headphones on, and enjoy the showcase video below.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>